 If you want the Garmin technology but feel that the G6 offers a little more than you need, Garmin’s S1 wrist watch will fit the needs of most golfers.
 Coming in at just $179 (on sale now for just $150), the wrist watch comes equipped with a waterproof 1 inch LCD display and even has a built in odometer.
 This watch will provide plenty of course options for you, as it comes with over 14,000 courses from the US and Canada and is one of the most popular golf GPS units available within its price range.
 While it isn’t as location specific as the G6, it does offer the ability to choose whether you want to see the distance to the front, middle, or back of the green, which can be pretty handy.
 A drawback of the S1 is its weak battery life compared to newer products on market– the battery will hold a charge for 3 weeks in watch mode, but in GPS mode it will only last for 8 hours (about 2 rounds).

 Think the Garmin S1 is a little light on preloaded courses?
 Look no further than the Bushnell Neo-X GPS wrist watch.
 Similar to the S1, the Bushnell GPS unit is lightweight and has a bright LCD display.
-The Neo-X offers over 30,000 preloaded courses throughout the United States, which is perfect for those who like to golf throughout the country.
+The Neo-X comes preloaded with over 30,0000 different courses throughout the United States — perfect for those who like to golf throughout the country.
 The Neo is also one of the select few with no additional fees and comes with a limited one year warranty.
 One of the best features of the Neo-X is its FANTASTIC battery life.
 On a single charge you can expect over 12 hours of GPS tracking; and if you use it as just a watch, the batter will last for two full years!
 The Bushnell Neo-X also claims to be the lightest and thinnest golf GPS watch in the world, and we can honestly say it is one of the best golf GPS devices on the market today.
 Especially when it’s only $179 on Amazon.